WICG/private-network-access/permission_prompt/explainer.md

 ## Introduction

-The Private Network Access specification aims to prevent the user agent from inadvertently enabling attacks on devices running on a user's local intranet, or services running on the user's machine directly.
-It used to be named "CORS-RFC1918", after [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which provides a mechanism for securing websites against cross-origin requests, and [RFC 1918](https://tools.ietf.org/html/rfc1918), which describes IPv4 address ranges reserved for private networks.
+The Local Network Access specification aims to prevent the user agent from inadvertently enabling attacks on devices running on a user's local intranet, or services running on the user's machine directly.
+It used to be named "CORS-RFC1918", after [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which provides a mechanism for securing websites against cross-origin requests, and [RFC 1918](https://tools.ietf.org/html/rfc1918), which describes IPv4 address ranges reserved for local networks.

 Preflights and secure-context restrictions have already been introduced.
-Here, we would like to introduce a new part of the specification: a way to allow plaintext HTTP requests on the private network to be made from an HTTPS page.
+Here, we would like to introduce a new part of the specification: a way to allow plaintext HTTP requests on the local network to be made from an HTTPS page.
 This would require obtaining a new permission from users with a prompt.
-It is a way to allow websites to upgrade to HTTPS while relaxing mixed content restrictions and continuing to access specific targets on the private network over plaintext HTTP.
+It is a way to allow websites to upgrade to HTTPS while relaxing mixed content restrictions and continuing to access specific targets on the local network over plaintext HTTP.

 ## Goals

-The overarching goal is to prevent malicious websites from pivoting through the user agent's network position to attack endpoints on the private network.
+The overarching goal is to prevent malicious websites from pivoting through the user agent's network position to attack endpoints on the local network.
 These endpoints might be devices or services which reasonably assumed they were unreachable from the Internet at large, by virtue of residing on the user’s local intranet or the user's machine.

 For example, we wish to mitigate attacks on: